alan-turing-institute/stat-fem/README.md

 ## Example Scripts

-A number of examples illustrating the various code capabilities and features are included in the `stat-fem/examples` directory.
+An example illustrating the various code capabilities and features is included in the `stat-fem/examples` directory.

 ## Contact